 - lemon zest

-- Gel food coloring (yellow, orange, green, purple.)
+- a few drops of Gel food coloring (yellow, orange, green, purple.)

 - Wilton leaf Cookie cutters